renanlecaro/minimage/README.md

 Feel free to do PRs to make it work better on your setup.
 It would be nice to have it work offline (i tried but just managed to prevent refreshes)

-How to edit the code:
+How to install

-# folder setup
-git pull
+- git pull
-npm i
+- npm i

-# run this and edit the source files in the src folder
+How to run locally (will transpile source to usable js and css)
-npm run transpile-css
+- npm run transpile-css
-npm run transpile-js
+- npm run transpile-js

+How to build
+- npm run transpile-js-compress
+- git push

 Credits :